rog-SARTHAK/React-basic-components-props/README.md

 - We created react functional components such as buttons, card, student
-- We also reused props
+- We also reused students prop